kollive7823/Salary-Prediction-of-a-Person-based-on-Adult-Dataset/README.md

 # Salary-Prediction-of-a-Person-based-on-Adult-Dataset

-This paper is focused on building a predictive model on adult dataset by implementing various machine learning algorithms which can accurately identify
+This project is focused on building a predictive model on adult dataset by implementing various machine learning algorithms which can accurately identify